SherlockSec/docs/docs/discord-hue/discord-hue.md

 permalink: /docs/discord-hue
 published: true
 ---

-## Hue for Discord is a Discord.js bot that can control your lights from a Discord server.
+# Hue for Discord
+Hue for Discord is a Discord.js bot that can control your lights from a Discord server.
 The Hue bot is written in Node.js using two main packages:

  * `discord.js`
  * `node-hue-api`